alperkaya0/home-automation-project/README.md

 ## License

-This home automation system is licensed under the [MIT License](LICENSE).
+This home automation system project is licensed under the [MIT License](LICENSE).